Computing Technology (COMP)

 COMP 530 - Machine and Network Architecture

 Examines the following topics.
 Machine organization: program and data representation; registers, instructions, and addressing modes; assemblers and linkers.
 Impact of hardware on software and software on hardware.
 Introduces the Internet protocol suite and network tools and programming and discusses various networking technologies.
+Prereq: COMP 430.

 COMP 550 - Networking Concepts

 Explores the fundamentals of data communications and networking requirements for an organization, including the standard layers of network organization; network technologies; and protocols for LANs, WANs, wireless networks, and switched and routed networks.
 Includes issues of security, topology, management, and future developments.
-Prereq: COMP 542 or permission.

 COMP 560 - Ethics and the Law in the Digital Age